Updated July 28, 2014

 Joseph Ebron - Black.
 On May 11, 2009, a jury convicted Ebron of the 2005 murder of Keith Davis, also black, in a federal prison in Beaumont, Texas.
 The District Court judge followed the jury's recommendation and condemned Ebron to death on May 18.
 Both defendant and victim were said to be members of a Washington, D.C. gang.
 Ebron is 30 years old and has been incarcerated for most of his life since he was 15.
 (Beaumont Enterprise, May 19, 2009).

-David Runyon - White.
+David Runyon - Asian.
 On August 27, 2009, a jury in Norfolk, Virginia, unanimously recommended a death sentence for Runyon for the murder of Cory Allen Voss, a white Naval officer, in Newport News in 2007.
 Runyon, a former soldier, was convicted of shooting Voss in a murder-for-hire plot organized by Voss's wife, Catherina Voss, and her boyfriend, Michael Draven.
 The federal government did not seek the death penalty against the other two defendants.
 Catherina Voss pled guilty and received a life sentence.
 Draven was found guilty and faces a life sentence.
 Catherina hired Runyon to kill her husband in the hope of being the beneficiary of a $500,000 life insurance policy.
 U.S. District Judge Rebecca Beach Smith will formally sentence Runyon in December.
-She is obligated to follow the jury's recommendation.
 (Daily Press, Aug.
 27, 2009).

 Alejandro Umana -Latino.
 On April 28, 2010, a jury in Charlotte, NC, unanimously recommended a death sentence for Umana, who was reputed to be a member of the gang MS-13.
 He was found guilty of killing 2 brothers in a Greensboro restaurant in 2007.
 Both victims were Latino.
 Umana was one of 26 suspected MS-13 gang members indicted in Charlotte in 2008.
 Chief U.S. District Judge Bob Conrad is required to follow the jurors' recommendation and impose the death penalty.
 (Charlotte Observer, Apri 29, 2010).
 Umana was formally sentenced to death on July 27, 2010.